The Value of Nature to Canadians Study

-VNCS is the Value of Nature to Canadians Study, one of six priority initiatives being advanced through a Federal-Provincial-Territorial partnership, as part of Canada's participation in the 2010 International Year of Biodiversity.
+Value of Nature to Canadians Study is an umbrella initiative launched in 2009 through the joint work of Canada's Federal-Provincial-Territorial governments working group on biodiversity.
 The study's purpose is to identify the social, cultural, and economic values of biodiversity and ecosystem services to Canada, in support of government policy and decision making, and public awareness initiatives.
-The Study considers benefits of wilderness, wildlife, rural landscapes and species and urban nature, among others.

 Canada's Biodiversity Outcomes Framework, approved by a council of Federal, Provincial, and Territorial Ministers in 2006, provides a vision and mission for sustaining Canada's natural assets and enriching the lives of Canadians.
 It identifies desired outcomes to be achieved through the conservation and sustainable use of biodiversity, including their "benefits for people":

 - Clean air, water and soil and provision of ecological services essential for human well-being

 - Sustainable yield of food and fibre, and cultural, aesthetic, spiritual and recreational values

 - New food varieties, pharmaceuticals, bioenergy, increased production, and resistance to pests and disease

 - Healthy, prosperous communities, sustainable livelihoods, traditional lifestyles

 Major international initiatives such as the Millennium Ecosystem Assessment and The Economics of Ecosystems and Biodiversity provide comprehensive evidence that nature is the foundation for human well-being and healthy economies.
 Understanding and communicating the specific ways that nature is valuable to Canadians is the task of the Value of Nature to Canadians Study, through completion of case studies, development and testing of analysis methods, collection of primary data on the importance of nature, and preparation of guidance for environmental managers.